 A Past Uncovered: The Story of the Enslaved People of Travellers Rest

-A Past Uncovered: The Story of the Enslaved People of Travellers Rest is an exhibit that utilizes recovered historical documents – letters, ledgers and advertisements – to paint a picture of the individuals who once lived and worked at the home of Judge John Overton.
+A Past Uncovered: The Story of the Enslaved People of Travellers Rest is an exhibit that utilizes recovered historical documents – letters, ledgers and advertisements – to paint a picture of the lives of the more than 50 enslaved individuals who lived and worked at the home of Judge John Overton.

 The Weaving House, c.
-1820, which served as a home for two former slaves after the Civil War, houses the exhibit.
+1820, which served as a home for two former enslaved individuals after the Civil War, houses the exhibit.
 Highlights include original and reproduced nineteenth century artifacts and reproduced historical documents.
-Guests will leave with a better understanding of slavery in Nashville and what it was like to be a skilled apprentice or tradesmen under the yoke of slavery.
+Guests will leave with a better understanding of slavery in Nashville and what it was like to be a skilled apprentice or tradesmen under the yoke of slavery as it existed in Nashville.
 Chronologically, the exhibit spans 1790 to 1890, with the primary focus being pre-Civil War.

 Entrance to the exhibition is included in the cost of admission to Travellers Rest.

 A Past Uncovered was supported in part by the Tennessee Civil War National Heritage Area which is a partnership unit of the National Park Service and is administered by the Center for Historic Preservation at Middle Tennessee State University.